Deena Metzger

-Deena Metzger (born September 17, 1936) is an American writer, healer, and teacher whose work spans multiple genres including the novel, poetry, non-fiction, and plays.
+Deena Metzger (born 1936) is an American writer, healer, and teacher whose work spans multiple genres including the novel, poetry, non-fiction, and plays.
+Metzger is a creative writing teacher and feminist scholar.
+In the 1960s and 1970s Metzger was a member of the Critical Studies faculty at the California Institute of the Arts, taught English at Los Angeles Valley College, and was on the faculty of the Feminist Studio Worship.
+Metzger also founded the writing program at Woman's Building in Los Angeles and was a contributing editor to Chrysalis: A Magazine of Women's Culture that ran from 1977 to 1980 in Woman's Building.

+Metzger is also known for her image in Hella Hammid's 1977 photograph, sometimes referred to as "The Warrior," or “Tree” poster, in which the post-mastectomy Metzger stands in a celebratory pose.
+She first introduced and convened Daré, monthly gatherings for community and individual healing in 1999 and then ReVisioning Medicine in 2004.
 Her novel La Negra y Blanca won the 2012 Oakland Pen Award for Literature.
-She first introduced and convened Daré, monthly gatherings for community and individual healing in 1999 and then ReVisioning Medicine in 2004.
-Metzger is known for her image in Hella Hammid's 1977 photograph, sometimes referred to as "The Warrior," or “Tree” poster, in which the post-mastectomy Metzger stands in a celebratory pose.

-Early life
+Early life and education

 Deena Metzger was born in Brooklyn, New York in 1936 to Arnold and Bella Posy.
-Metzger credits her parents for raising her "in a rich and committed Yiddish cultural and spiritual life."
-As a child, Metzger aspired to write poetry and would often go on long walks along the beach in Sea Gate for inspiration.
-She first attended college in 1953 at Brandeis University and Brooklyn College in 1955.
-She became the co-editor for the Brooklyn College literary journal with Shela Pearl.
-During her time as an editor, she met Victor Perera (writer) and began a lifelong friendship with the fellow artist and activist.
-When Metzger was a teenager she promised herself she would finish her first novel by the age of 25, which she did, completing Waterwall in 1960, although this work was never published.
-She received an M.A. in English and American Literature from UCLA.
-A Community College Teaching Certificate from UCLA in 1966.
+She first attended college from 1953 to 1955 at Brandeis University.
+From 1955 to 1957 she attended Brooklyn College, where she became a co-editor of the Brooklyn College literary journal with Shela Pearl.
+She received an M.A. in English and American Literature and a Community College Teaching Certificate from UCLA.
 She received a PhD in Literature and Women's Culture from International College in 1975.